cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

     **1.f** Copy the opening and closing math strings above into your code.

 Our last step in defining the mathematics is to link it into the component.
 The functions available to manipulate maths are:

-- a :code:`setMath` function, which overwrites any existing MathML strings stored in the :code:`Component` item.
+- A :code:`setMath` function, which overwrites any existing MathML strings stored in the :code:`Component` item;
-- an :code:`appendMath` function, which performs a straightforward string concatenation with the current contents of the maths string in the :code:`Component`.
+- An :code:`appendMath` function, which performs a straightforward string concatenation with the current contents of the maths string in the :code:`Component`; and
-- a :code:`clearMath` function to remove all maths contents.
+- A :code:`clearMath` function to remove all maths contents.

 .. container:: dothis

-    **1.g**
-    Use the functions above to include the :code:`math_header`, :code:`equation`, and :code:`math_footer` strings into your component.
+    **1.g** Use the functions above to include the :code:`math_header`, :code:`equation`, and :code:`math_footer` strings into your component.
     Note that the order in which these are added is important, as they are stored as a single string.

 .. container:: dothis

-    **1.h**
-    Create a :code:`Validator` and use it to check for errors in the model at this point.
+    **1.h** Create a :code:`Validator` and use it to check for errors in the model at this point.
     Use the utility function :code:`print_errors_to_terminal` to output the messages to the terminal.

 You should see an output similar to that shown below: